 If you’re not keen on having a full half-bath installed, give your bathroom a quick home improvement update by adding a dramatic mirror, or painting an accent wall.
 The bathroom is a personal space and you don’t want your guests to see it as it could be messy.
 If it’s a bit dreary in there, a small improvement could go a long way, changing the marble is a simple thing which can change the look very quickly, The Marble Store has lots of options, paint the units and change the towel colours for a very quick change.

 Windows go very underappreciated – they keep us safe from outside intruders, insulate our homes and bring in fresh air and light.
 To get updated windows, think about putting some new double glazing in.
 You don’t have to do all the windows, but those that are damaged will need replacing to give you extra comfort.

 If not, some nice window treatments could breathe new life into drab openings.
 There is one super easy one in particular that involves cute little fabrics being cut into a lovely Roman blind.
-You can find out how to do that here.

 If there’s any damage to your windows, you’ll be feeling it throughout the winter.
-Make quick fixes by getting insulating film to put over your openings if you can’t afford to replace them yet – window replacements usually cost hundreds if not thousands of pounds.
+Make quick fixes by getting an insulating film to put over your openings if you can’t afford to replace them yet – window replacements usually cost hundreds if not thousands of pounds.

-Whether it’s a small home improvement project or a big one like replacing your windows or knocking down a wall, if you think about ways you’d like your life to change for the better, changing some things in your home could be the best decision you’ll make.
+Whether it’s a small home improvement project or a big one like replacing your windows or knocking down a wall if you think about ways you’d like your life to change for the better, changing some things in your home could be the best decision you’ll make.
 You don’t need to move when you can improve!
 It can be cheap, expensive, DIY or done with the help of a professional.
 The most important thing is that you feel comfortable, happy and excited to be at home.